-- enable the identification of competence-based professional role profiles and definitions;
+- enable the identification of competence-based professional role profiles;

 - support CIEEM’s careers advice and careers guidance; and